rasprague/zoia-patches/digital heat/README.md

     - row 3
         - compressor threshold, ratio, attack, release
         - compressor bypass / enable select
-    - the bottom two rows are the modualtion sources (mirrored from page 0), patch the cv-outs to various desinations
+    - the bottom two rows are the modulation  sources (mirrored from page 0), patch the cv-outs to various destinations
 2. signal flow
 3. od fuzz
 here are the overdrive and fuzz modules